 While DFSR is a free replication solution, it is fraught with challenges and requires constant troubleshooting.
 Troubleshooting DFSR can be time consuming and complex.
 Moreover, DFSR does not scale well nor replicate larger files and larger numbers of files.

-Using a fast, scalable server replication solution like Resilio Connect enables organizations to increase productivity, automate their replication needs, and meet security compliance standards.
+Using a fast, scalable server replication solution like Resilio Platform enables organizations to increase productivity, automate their replication needs, and meet security compliance standards.
 Resilio is easy to deploy, manage, monitor, and troubleshoot.
 And, because it uses P2P replication and WAN optimization technology, Resilio delivers reliable replication (with no single point of failure) over any network.

 To learn more about synchronizing with Resilio Connect, schedule a demo.